StiftsEU/json-rpc-client/README.md

 - The client supports operation cancellation via a cancellation token.
 - The client supports specifying JSON-RPC message identifier.
+- The client supports working with request and response headers.
 - The client supports `gzip` and `DEFLATE` response encodings.
-- The client supports working with request and response headers.
 - The client supports specifying HTTP protocol version.
 - The client supports usage of a custom HTTP message invoker instance.

 ### Specifics

-- The client uses string representation of an UUID as a message identifier.
+- The client uses an UUID string as a message identifier by default.
 - The client does not verify the `Content-Length` header.

 ### Limitations

-- Working with batch requests is not supported.
+- The client does not support batch requests.
-- Working with optional error data value is not supported.
+- The client does not support optional error data.

 ### Examples